Seat reservations

 You will receive an e-mail with your seat reservations within a few minutes.

 (Tip: I recommend using DB International to buy seat reservations for as long a stretch of your journey as possible.
-This is because you pay one fee irrespective of how many legs you travel, how many stopovers you make, and how long they are.
+This is because you pay one seat reservation fee irrespective of how many legs you travel, how many stopovers you make, and how long they are.
 This includes overnight stopovers!
 For example, on a rail journey from Stockholm to Amsterdam, it makes more sense to make seat reservations for Copenhagen to Amsterdam with DB International than to make separate seat reservations for Copenhagen to Hamburg (with Danish State Railways) and only use DB International for onwards travel from Hamburg.)

 Interrail passengers are required to buy “passholder seat reservations” for the Eurostar to Great Britain (London).
-These can be purchased from Rail Europe as follows:

 • Enter your journey details.